terrylinooo/githuber-md/README.txt

 * Support cusotm post types.
 * Add `Enable Markdown` option beside editor.
 * Support Gutenberg editor.
 Now you are able to disable Markdown for a post then back to use Gutenberg editor.

+= 1.6.2

+* Add a new setting option in ImagePaste module. (feature request #16)
+* Add new option when using `Add media -> Insert to post` that allows user insert HTML into post. (feature request #17)
+* Fix bug: Classic editor's visual mode is not showed after disabling post type option. (issue #15)
+* Imporve: Beautify Markdown switcher.

 == Known Issues ==